 How does it work for the one or two patients who don't achieve it, who now feel a complete failure?
-Because you said they should be able to?
+Because you said they should be able to.

-Well, you know, I think this is again, why it's so important to start the patient where they are, and set them up to succeed.
-So for example, with squatting, I didn't just say, Oh, well, you know, if we do this, people will be able to squat better.
-I actually went well actually, we need to make sure that some of the biomechanical elements of there first, and then we're going to do this.
-So for example, if you can't balance then the listening foot is a critical exercise for you to be able to manage the small fluctuations.
+Well, you know, I think this is again, why it's so important to start the patient where they are and set them up to succeed.
+So for example, with squatting, I didn't just say, oh, well, you know, if we do this, people will be able to squat better.
+I actually went, well actually, we need to make sure that some of the biomechanical elements are there first, and then we're going to do this.
+So for example, if you can't balance, then the listening foot is a critical exercise for you to be able to manage the small fluctuations.
 And I had one gentleman I had, he'd had bilateral hip replacements, and he was sent to me for balance.
-And when I looked at his feet, and we tested because I use this thing called as a test and he was a Richard, there's no motion, no dissociation.
+And when I looked at his feet, and we tested because I use listening foot as a test and he was rigid, there's no motion, no dissociation.
 So if you're going to stand on that leg, and of course our bodies are fluctuating all the time.
 And if you have no capacity to absorb that, of course, you will be off balance.
-So the treatment was listening, put on this leg and then listening for on that leg.
-And then let's stand up and See if he can balance and he was like, Oh, that's better.
-Like, it was that was it, you know, there No, no, no special balance exercises?
-No, there's actually nothing wrong with what's going on up here, you know, a specific colour system and so forth.
+So the treatment was listening foot on this leg and then listening foot on that leg.
+And then let's stand up and see if he can balance and he was like, oh, that's better.
+I'm like, it was.
+That was it, you know, no special balance exercises.
+There's actually nothing wrong with what's going on up here, you know, it's the vestibular system and so forth.
 But he didn't have the basic capacity to absorb the normal fluctuations of our body.
-So we set them up to succeed, rather than saying, Well, you know, you're 81, and people normally could be able to do this.
+So we set them up to succeed, rather than saying, well, you know, you're 81, and people normally could be able to do this.
 Well, he wouldn't have been able to.
-But if I set him up to succeed, he can work.
+But if I set him up to succeed, he can.

 There's a couple of comments come in, which I think sum up a lot of what's happened this evening.
 Kay, who you possibly know, says everything you said is so fantastic.
-And your gems course is so mind blowing.
-She would recommend it to all Simon that the people are not being paid, at least I didn't think they're being paid for their comments.
-Simon says This shows how important language and communication is.
-And not surprisingly, that will be ticked off on the certificates that I issue for this thing.
-He finds there's often a disconnect between patient's expectations and what they can achieve when they're unable to engage with what their body can actually do.
-And Jason
+And your JEMS course is so mind blowing.
+She would recommend it to all.